seequent/pure_interface/README.rst

     **provided_by** *(obj, allow_implicit=True)*
         Returns ``True`` if *obj* provides this interface, possibly implicitly.
         Raises ``ValueError`` is the class is a concrete type.

+    Classes created with a metaclass of ``PureInterfaceType`` will have the following property:

+    **_pi** Information about the class that is used by this meta-class

 **PureInterface**
     Base class for defining interfaces.